Pastoral: Ancient

+Modern

 Italian poets revived the pastoral from the 14th century onwards, first in Latin (examples include works by Petrarch, Pontano and Mantuan) then in the Italian vernacular (Sannazaro, Boiardo).
 The fashion for pastoral spread throughout Renaissance Europe.

 Leading French pastoral poets include Marot, a poet of the French court, and Pierre de Ronsard, once called the "prince of poets" in his day.

 Romantic artist, illustrator and poet William Blake's hand painted print illustrating his pastoral poem "The Shepherd" depicts the pastoral scene of a shepherd watching his flock with a shepherd's crook.
-This image represents copy B, printed and painted in 1789 and currently held by the Library of Congress.
+This image represents copy B, printed and painted in 1789, now in Library of Congress.

 The first pastorals in English were the Eclogues (c.
 1515) of Alexander Barclay, which were heavily influenced by Mantuan.
 A landmark in English pastoral poetry was Spenser's The Shepheardes Calender, first published in 1579.
 Spenser's work consists of twelve eclogues, one for each month of the year, and is written in dialect.
 It contains elegies, fables and a discussion of the role of poetry in contemporary England.
 Spenser and his friends appear under various pseudonyms (Spenser himself is "Colin Clout").
 Spenser's example was imitated by such poets as Michael Drayton (Idea, The Shepherd's Garland) and William Browne (Britannia's Pastorals).
 During this period of England's history, many authors explored "anti-pastoral" themes.
 Two examples of this, Sir Philip Sidney's "The Twenty-Third Psalm" and "The Nightingale", focus on the world in a very anti-pastoral view.
 In "The Twenty-Third Psalm", Nature is portrayed as something we need to be protected from, and in "The Nightingale", the woe of Philomela is compared to the speaker's own pain.
 Sidney also wrote Arcadia, which is filled with pastoral descriptions of the landscape.
 "The Nymph's Reply to the Shepherd" (1600) by Sir Walter Raleigh also comments on the anti-pastoral as the nymph responds realistically to the idealizing shepherd of The Passionate Shepherd to His Love by embracing and explaining the true course of nature and its incompatibility with the love that the Shepherd yearns for with the nymph.
 Terry Gifford defined the anti-pastoral in his 2012 essay "Pastoral, Anti-Pastoral and Post-Pastoral as Reading Strategies" as an often explicit correction of pastoral, emphasizing "realism" over romance, highlighting problematic elements (showing tensions, disorder and inequalities), challenging literary constructs as false distortions and demythologizing mythical locations such as Arcadia and Shangri-La.